-Add External Content and Widgets With Embedded Code in Square Online
+Add External Content and Widgets With Embedded Code to Square Online

-The embed code section in the Square Online site editor allows you to enhance your website with a nearly unlimited variety of additional features.
-You can create custom contact forms, add event registration or reservation services, display a Google calendar and much more.
+With Square Online, you can enhance your website with a nearly unlimited variety of additional features.
+Add multiple embed code sections to display a Google calendar, create custom contact forms, add reservation services, accept event registrations and much more.

-Note: This article describes how to embed code that will display on your website’s pages (e.g. an event calendar or reservation widget) as opposed to other types of code that are not intended to be visible, and need to be inserted into the header of your website (e.g. Google Analytics or Facebook pixel).
-Learn more about adding code to your website header for details on how to use header code.
+Note: This article describes how to embed code that will display on your website’s pages (e.g. an event calendar or reservation widget) as opposed to other types of code that aren’t intended to be visible and need to be inserted into the header of your website (e.g. Google Analytics or Meta Pixel).
+Learn more about adding custom tracking code to your website for details on how to use header code.

-Publish your website to make the changes go live.
+Publish your site to see the changes live.

 If you’re looking for some inspiration, here are some suggestions on how to use the embed code section: